zackmorgs/belnejoum.com/README.md

-# AlecRozsa
+# Belnejoum
-Trying to pad my Fiverr account reviews.
+Made a quick site for my buddy's band.

-A portfolio site for my long-time friend Alec Rozsa.
+## Technology

-Meant to be a simple static site with room for exapansion.
+- Blazor WASM architecture

-Uses Blazor WASM.
+- Uses lightningcss and TailwindCSS for styles.